Predator Technology: Overview Of Yautja Gear And Tools

 In addition to advanced weaponry, the Predators employ a wide range of non-lethal gadgets and equipment to aid them on their hunts.
 This consists of healing devices, different forms of protection, energy recharge devices, and much more.
 The question of who exactly built all this technology is up for debate, but the Rage War book trilogy indicates that it has been stolen or absorbed from other races.
 Here is an overview of all the known Predator hunting tools and gear.

-The cloak allows the Predator to render himself almost invisible to the naked eye, giving a close to perfect camouflage in most environments, including the jungle.
+The Predator cloak allows the hunter to render himself almost invisible to the naked eye, giving a close to perfect camouflage in most environments, including the jungle.
 The cloak "bends light" around the Yautja, showing distortion in the place of the Predator, but the distortion is almost impossible to see if the Predator keeps still.
 The drawbacks of the cloak include the fact that it drains the shared energy of the Predators power pack, so it cannot be used indefinitely.
 It will also malfunction in the water, and would also likely not work during rainfall.
 The Yautja like to stalk their prey with the cloak enabled but often choose the show themselves just before the kill.

 The wrist gauntlet is like a portable mini-computer that is usually attached to the left arm of the Predator and operated with the right.
 It contains many useful tools, like the ability to remote-control Predator ships, activate the self-destruct, check the power level of its weapons, and in more recent cases, show holograms.
 The Aliens vs. Predator 2 game pointed out that the gauntlet is difficult to remove and taking it off might actually kill the Predator.
 This was contradicted later by the first Alien vs. Predator movie where Scar removed it easily and used it as a portable bomb to take out the Alien-infested temple.
 The gauntlet shows Yautja symbols, and these will "count down" in case of self-destructing.